yiisoft/docs/guide/en/start/creating-project.md

 When using [IIS](https://www.iis.net/), we recommend hosting the application in a virtual host (Web site) where document root points to `path/to/app/web` folder and that Web site is configured to run PHP.
-In that `web` folder you have to place a file named `web.config` i.e. `path/to/app/web/web.config`.
+In that `web` folder you have to place a file named `web.config` that's `path/to/app/web/web.config`.
 Content of the file should be the following:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>